What is cystitis?

 - Increase water consumption: An abundant urination facilitates the expulsion of microorganisms.

-Diagnosis an treatment of cystitis
+Diagnosis of cystitis